Call Now Free Quote

 Before specifying any repointing mortar, the existing mortar must be assessed.
 A correct specification requires understanding what is already in the wall.

 Color.
 Historic lime mortar tends toward warm tones: cream, buff, tan, soft gray.
 Portland cement mortar is typically cooler and grayer.
-A warm-toned joint in a pre-1920 building is a strong indicator of lime mortar, though color alone is not definitive - pigments can shift the apparent color of either binder type.
+A warm-toned joint in a pre-1920 building is a strong indicator of lime mortar, though color alone is not definitive since pigments can shift the apparent color of either binder type.

 Friability.
 Remove a small piece from the joint interior.
 Lime mortar breaks apart with hand pressure and crumbles without sharp fracture lines.
 Portland cement mortar fractures more cleanly and resists hand pressure.

 Building date.
 If records place the building before 1910, assume lime mortar until the physical evidence says otherwise.
+In Evanston’s designated historic districts, many homes from the 1890s to 1905 still carry original lime mortar in the protected interior joint faces.

 For detailed color matching methodology once the binder type is confirmed, see The Importance of Mortar Color Matching in Tuckpointing.
+For how joint profiles interact with binder selection, the tooling choices for historic work follow the same softness-first logic.

 The Consequences of Incompatible Mortar Specification